 He showed them how to look past the blinkers of deep cultural bias, past the facade of the outward person and truly see others – see the pain, mess, fear and doubt, see the fragile hope and desire for something better, flickering like a spent candle in their weary eyes.
 He showed them how that spark could be fanned into a blaze of joy and passion by his message of truth.
 What could evoke such transformation in broken people?

-Jesus’ message promised Justice to people abused by hardship or by those in authority over them (Matthew 12:20)
+Jesus’ message promised Justice to people abused by hardship or by those in authority over them (Mathew 12:20)

 It spoke of Healing to hurting hearts and bodies (Matthew 9:12, Jeremiah 30:17)

 The message offered Forgiveness for past failures (Luke 1:77)

 It spoke of Reconciliation between people, and between humanity and God, in the intimate language of family (2 Corinthians 5:18)